-Studies In Control Societies is seeking submissions for the Spring 2018 issue.
+Studies in Control Societies is seeking submissions for the Spring 2020 issue.

-We invite submissions that explore the technologies and transformations in state power, political economy, and subjectivity that control societies engender.
-For Spring, we are especially interested in articles that deal with relations of power, control, and technology and their intersections with race, class, and gender.
+We invite submissions that explore the technologies and transformations in state power, political economy, and/or subjectivity that control societies engender.

 Techniques of commercial, state, and workplace surveillance, the relationship between new media and temporality, scholarship on techniques of discipline and control, Fordism and post-Fordism, practices of prediction, identification, and authentication and the intersection of these practices with race, gender, and class, data-based governance practices, the philosophy of data and information, the normalization of surveillance in popular culture, visual cultures of control societies, art and activist responses to control societies, and the consequences of new media more broadly (on work, on leisure, on temporality, on industry, on policing, on governance, etc.).

 Please send articles of 4,000-8,000 words or book reviews of no more than 2,000 words to studiesincontrolsocieties@